 We hypothesized that the degree of change in the metatranscriptome corresponding with C. difficile colonization would reflect the shifts seen at in the metabolome.
 As disparate bacterial taxa possess vastly different metabolic capabilities and the antibiotic pretreatments induced distinct species profiles in each community, we tested our hypothesis by delineating the transcriptomic contributions of separate bacterial taxa within each metatranscriptome.
 Since many genes lack a specific functional annotation in KEGG but retain general taxonomic information, we continued the analysis at the genus level of classification for all genes contributed to each metagenome.
 Using this approach, we directly compared the normalized transcript abundances for each gene between infected and uninfected states for each antibiotic pretreatment and calculated the Spearman correlation to identify distinct patterns of transcription (Fig. 3).
-This resulted in 2473 genes that had an average distance of 2.545 units of deviation (UD) associated with streptomycin-pretreatment, 2930 genes at an average distance of 3.854 UD with cefoperazone-pretreatment, and only 727 genes at an average distance of 2.414 UD with clindamycin-pretreatment.
+This resulted in 2473 genes that had an average distance from the center of 2.545 associated with streptomycin-pretreatment, 2930 genes at an average distance of 3.854 in cefoperazone-pretreatment, and only 727 genes at an average distance of 2.414 with clindamycin-pretreatment.
 Overall, the clindamycin pretreatment was associated with the fewest transcription outliers between uninfected and infection conditions compared with those of the other antibiotic groups.
 This suggested that the degree to which the metatranscriptome was altered by infection corresponded to prolonged colonization.

 This analysis also revealed that outlier genes originated in underrepresented genera.
-In streptomycin-pretreated mice, 937 genes belonging to Lactobacillus that higher transcription during C. difficile infection; Lactobacillus accounted for 0.42% of the 16S rRNA gene sequences (Fig. 3A).
+In streptomycin-pretreated mice, 937 genes belonging to Lactobacillus were increased in transcription during C. difficile infection; where Lactobacillus accounted for 0.42% of the 16S rRNA gene sequences (Fig. 3A).
 In cefoperazone-pretreated mice, 2290 genes belonging to Bacteroides had lower transcription during C. difficile infection; Bacteroides accounted for 1.49% of the 16S rRNA gene sequences (Fig. 3B).
 A consistent trend in streptomycin and cefoperazone-pretreated mice was an overrepresentation of highly transcribed genes from genera belonging to Bacteroidetes during mock infection.
 The metatransciptomes among mice from both of these pretreatment conditions poorly correlated between mock and infected conditions, indicating a high degree of change induced by C. difficile colonization (R = 0.334 & R = 0.031).
 In clindamycin-pretreated mice the largest difference in transcription was for 510 Lactobacillus genes with increased transcription during CDI; Lactobacillus accounted for 2.7% of the 16S rRNA gene sequences (Fig. 3C).
 Infected and uninfected metatranscriptomes from mice pretreated with clindamycin were more strongly correlated with each other than either of the other pretreatments (R = 0.864).
 This suggests that although C. difficile altered the streptomycin and cefoperazone-pretreated communities in which it was able to remain stably colonized, it had minimal impact on the clindamycin-pretreated community in which it was not able to remain colonized.

-Largest changes in metatranscriptomes in response to infection were concentrated in the minority taxa of each pretreatment group.
+Largest changes in metatranscriptomes in response to infection were concentrated in low abundance taxa of each pretreatment group.